-With the cash on hand as of June 30, 2015, the Company believes that it has sufficient cash to meet its working capital needs and operating expenses into the early part of 2017.
+With the cash and investments on hand as of September 30, 2015, the Company believes that it has sufficient capital to meet its operating expenses and working capital needs into the early part of 2017, at which time additional capital will be required.
 However, if unanticipated difficulties arise the Company may be required to raise additional capital to support its operations or curtail its research and development activities until such time as additional capital becomes available.
-There is no assurance that additional financing will be available when needed or that management will be able to obtain such financing on terms acceptable to the Company and that the Company will become profitable and generate positive operating cash flow in the future.
+There is no assurance that additional financing will be available when needed or that the Company will be able to obtain such financing on reasonable terms.
+The Company does not expect to generate revenues from its operation in the near future and there is no assurance that the Company will generate positive operating cash flow or become profitable in the future.